 By signing below, Student acknowledges and agrees that this Agreement is entered into voluntarily and as an arms-length transaction.
-Student further acknowledges and agrees with each of the following: (i) that I am of legal age to execute this Agreement; (ii) that I have had the opportunity to read this Agreement and to review its terms and conditions with my legal and financial advisors of my choosing; (iii) that Company is not an agent or fiduciary or advisor acting for my benefit or in my favor in connection with the execution of this Agreement; (iv) that Company has not provided me with any legal, accounting, investment, regulatory or tax advice with respect to this Agreement; and (v) that Company has not made any promises or assurances to me that are not expressly set forth in writing in this Agreement.
-I understand that, by entering into this this Agreement, I am irrevocably agreeing to share a fixed portion of my future Earned Income in consideration of receiving the Higher Education or Training, in accordance with the terms and conditions of this Agreement.
+Student further acknowledges and agrees with each of the following: (i) that I am of legal age to execute this Agreement; (ii) that I have had the opportunity to read this Agreement and to review its terms with my legal and financial advisors of my choosing; (iii) that Company is not an agent or fiduciary or advisor acting for my benefit or in my favor in connection with the execution of this Agreement; (iv) that Company has not provided me with any legal, accounting, investment, regulatory or tax advice with respect to this Agreement; (v) that Company has not made any promises or assurances to me that are not expressly set forth in writing in this Agreement; and (vi) that I understand that by entering into this this Agreement, I am irrevocably agreeing to share a fixed portion of my future Earned Income in consideration of receiving the Higher Education or Training, in accordance with all of the terms and conditions set forth in this Agreement.

-IN WITNESS WHEREOF, the parties have entered into this Income Share Agreement as of the Effective Date.
+IN WITNESS WHEREOF, the Parties have entered into this Income Share Agreement effective as of the date of Student's execution.